phpMussel/phpMussel/readme.txt

  CONTENTS
  1. PRE-RAMBLE
+ 2A.
+HOW TO INSTALL (FOR WEB SERVERS)
- 2. HOW TO INSTALL
+ 2B.
+HOW TO INSTALL (FOR CLI)
+ 3A.
+HOW TO USE (FOR WEB SERVERS)
- 3. HOW TO USE
+ 3B.
+HOW TO USE (FOR CLI)
- 4. BROWSER COMMANDS (includes instructions for how to update)
+ 4A.
+BROWSER COMMANDS
+ 4B.
+CLI (COMMAND LINE INTERFACE)
  5. FILES INCLUDED IN THIS PACKAGE
  6. SIGNATURE FORMAT
  7. KNOWN COMPATIBILITY PROBLEMS